SESYNC-ci/codecprs/Application.md

 ●	Setting up for and facilitating (leading) the activities during the VMW;

-●	Preparing and presenting the results of their VMW to the Workshop Participants on July 6, 2016 from 1-2 p.m.
+●	Coordinating the preparation and presentation of the results of their VMW to the Workshop Participants on July 6, 2016 from 1-2 p.m.
 (EST).

 ●	Facilitating virtual participation in the Panel and Town Hall discussions on July 6, 2016, 2-4 p.m.
 (EST).